WONDERS OF THE HIVE

 Carolyn has been a Faculty Research Assistant at the OSU Honey Bee Lab since 2009.
 She is a committee member, Journey student, and volunteer mentor for the Oregon Master Beekeeper Program.
 She is also a mom to Simon and the great, great grand-niece of Amos Ives Root.
 She tries to keep the familial tradition of beekeeping alive with her son, nephews, and nieces, however it is hard to compete with Pokemon Go.
 Instead, she works hard with a dedicated committee and over 100 committed, energetic volunteers to create programs, workshops, and events for beekeepers so they start or continue a long legacy in the ever-fascinating field of beekeeping.

 Ellen became interested in honey bees while studying plant genetics and breeding at the University of Minnesota.
 She then hit the road to study honey bee nutrition as part of her MS at Oregon State University.
 She fell in love with the Willamette Valley, the final resting ground of our ancestors who traveled the Oregon Trail.
 Since then, she’s been working with commercial beekeepers all over the Northwest under the Bee Informed Partnership’s Tech Transfer Team.
 She’s spent her five years with the Tech Team mastering on-the-ground testing, secret-keeping, and applicable research.
+Ellen has just joined the Oregon State Staff full time.
 Her hobbies include: keeping her own bees alive, talking about bees, and queen rearing.